Shop

 Reservation

-Nicolas-Jay Wines
+Nicolas-Jay Estate Wines

 Nicolas Jay produces Pinot Noir and Chardonnay from the old-vines of our Bishop Creek Vineyard, and sources fruit from uniquely expressive sites in the north Willamette Valley.
 Shop our selection of Pinot Noir and Chardonnay below.
 For further reference, please see our vintage guide and recommendations for proper care and storage of your wine.